Montana-Media-Arts/MART500/README.md

   - The readings from Week 1 (See above).
 - Additionally, I would like you to come prepared to discuss and show the following;
   - What topic/s might you be interested in pursuing within this course?
-  - An example of your work/art that is most related to, similar, or in the direction of the direction you are contemplating;
+  - An example of your work/art that is most related to, similar, or in the direction you are contemplating;

 **Reading:**